jacace/sample_design_patterns/Readme.md

 #1 CircuitBreaker: Improved implementation of https://docs.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker

-#2 TemplatePipelineAsCode: This class implements the Template Pattern in Pipelines As Code
+#2.TemplateMethodDesignPattern: This class implements the Template Pattern (based on Template method) in hypothetical Pipelines As Code

-#3 CommodityNodejsPipelineAsCode: This class implements a concrete NodeJS commodity
+#3.StrategyDesignPattern: This class implements teh Strategy design pattern

 #4 State Pattern: allows an object to alter its behaviour when its internal state changes.
 Colo to finite state machines, similar to an implementation of the strategy pattern.